 If you’re seeking something more intimate than sprawling Central Park, walk the High Line.
 This free public park is built on a historic rail line, elevated above the streets of Manhattan’s West Side.
 This bird’s eye view allows you to stop and admire the city’s characteristic architecture from a unique vantage point (and without walking into bustling New York pedestrians at street level!)
 The High Line path also acts as an outdoor gallery, where sides of buildings have been transformed by street artists into canvasses, showcasing explosions of colours in eye-popping murals.
 The walk is open daily from 7 am to 10 pm.

 3. Visit Times Square

 Feel the pulse of Manhattan when you visit its heart– Times Square– which will be sure to get your heart ticking!
-This kinetic and colourful plaza, which in recent years was transformed to a pedestrian-friendly promenade, teems with retailers and restaurants.
+This kinetic and colourful plaza, which in recent years was transformed into a pedestrian-friendly promenade, teems with retailers and restaurants.
 Although it’s flashy and touristy (it is, after all, one of the world’s most visited tourist attractions) the spectacular billboards are one of the distinct NYC sights you see in the movies, giving you the thrilling sense of truly being in the Big Apple.